Convolutional Neural Network-reconstructed velocity for kinetic SZ detection: Discussion and Conclusion

 The total gas mass in a galaxy cluster can be defined as \beq M_{gas,500} = \int_{0}^{R_{500}} n_{\rm e}(r) \, \mu_{\rm e} \, m_{\rm p} \, \der{V}, \eeq where $\mu_{\rm e} = 1.148$ is the mean molecular weight of electrons \citep{Arnaud2010}, and $m_{\rm p}$ is the mass of proton.
 From this equation, we can thus compute the average gas mass in the WHL galaxy clusters.
 It is estimated to be $\overline{M}_{gas,500} \sim 0.9 \times 10^{13}$ \msun.
 This provides a gas mass fraction of $f_{gas,500} = M_{gas,500}/M_{500} = 0.09 \pm 0.02$ given their average total mass of $M_{500} \sim 1.0 \times 10^{14}$ \msun.

-\section{Discussion and conclusion}
+\section{Discussion and Conclusion}

 In this paper, we present the detection of the kSZ signal with a significance of $\sim$ 4.9$\sigma$.
 The measurement was performed by stacking the latest \planck\ temperature map at 217 GHz at the positions of the galaxy clusters constructed from the SDSS galaxies.
 Simple stacks cancel out the kSZ signals because galaxy clusters have an equal probability of having positive or negative kSZ signals.
-Thus, to avoid this cancellation and align the signs of the kSZ signals, we used the LOS velocities of the WHL galaxy clusters.
-This approach has an additional advantage: other components such as CMB, CIB, and tSZ have all positive signs and are canceled by the stacking approach.
-The contamination level of these foreground emissions was studied in T21, showing that it is minor.
+Thus, to avoid this cancelation and align the signs of the kSZ signals, we used the LOS velocities of the WHL galaxy clusters.
+There is an additional advantage to this approach: other components such as CMB, CIB, and tSZ all have positive signs and are canceled by the stacking approach.
+The contamination level of these foreground emissions was studied by T21, who showed that it is minor.

 To estimate the LOS velocities of the WHL galaxy clusters, we used a machine-learning approach.
-In this method, we trained our network to learn the correlation between the LOS velocities of galaxy clusters and their surrounding galaxies with a convolutional neural network.
+In this method, we trained our network to learn the correlation between the LOS velocities of galaxy clusters and their surrounding galaxies with a CNN.
 To apply our trained model to real data of the WHL galaxy clusters and their surrounding SDSS galaxies, the training was performed on mocks constructed from the Magneticum hydrodynamical simulations.

-Our new approach of estimating the LOS velocities has two main advantages.
+There are two main advantages to our new approach of estimating the LOS velocities.
 The LOS velocities of the WHL galaxy clusters were estimated in T21 by relying on the galaxy bias value of the SDSS galaxies derived from other studies \citep{Parejko2013, White2011, Nuza2013, Rodriguez2016}.
 By contrast, our present model does not need the galaxy bias value, which is implicitly learned by the training process.
 Moreover, our present model reduces the uncertainty in our LOS velocity estimates due to RSD.
-These advantages contribute to the increase of the signal-to-noise in our kSZ measurements from $\sim$ 3.5 in T21 to $\sim$ 4.7.
-Furthermore, the signal-to-noise is improved to $\sim$ 4.9 by using the latest \planck\ map from the \planck\ 2020 data release.
+These advantages contribute to the increase in the S/N in our kSZ measurements from $\sim$ 3.5 in T21 to $\sim$ 4.7.
+Furthermore, the S/N is improved to $\sim$ 4.9 by using the latest \planck\ map from the \planck\ 2020 data release.